 – Hurricane season started June 1 and runs through November 30.
-The National Oceanic and Atmospheric Administration (NOAA) predicts above normal hurricane activity this season.
-With our first Tropical Storm of the year bearing down on the region, NOAA's projections appear on track.
+The National Oceanic and Atmospheric Administration (NOAA) released its initial outlook for the 2013 Atlantic hurricane season as “active” and “above normal”.

-Your Better Business Bureau offers tips to help you prepare for natural disasters such as hurricanes and tropical storms.
+Your Better Business Bureau offers tips to help you prepare for disasters, both as an individual and as a business leader.

 - Create and maintain an inventory of property: Take photos or video of all property, whether your personal possessions or your business’ equipment.
 Keep receipts and serial numbers for major items.
 Store the photos or video as well as paperwork in a safe place, away from your home or business, such as a safe deposit box at your financial institution.

 - Keep important numbers handy: Make sure you have access to your policy and insurance numbers at all times.
 While hurricanes give some advanced warning, other disasters can strike with no notice.